New Year, New Commitment to Guidelines for New Jersey Bariatric Center's Gastric Bypass and Gastric Sleeve Patients

-After the ball drops this New Year’s Eve, shouts of “HAPPY NEW YEAR!” often turn to whispers of New Year’s resolutions.
+After the ball drops on New Year’s Eve, shouts of “HAPPY NEW YEAR!” often turn to whispers of New Year’s resolutions.
 Weight loss continues to be one of the most popular resolutions there is.
-Thankfully weight loss is one goal you’ve already checked off your list!
-So what does New Jersey Bariatric Center®‘s doctors and dietitians tell Gastric Bypass, Gastric Sleeve and LAP-BAND patients to concentrate on in the New Year?
-Three things: maintenance, maintenance and maintenance!
+Thankfully weight loss is one goal you’ve already checked off your list.
+So what does New Jersey Bariatric Center®'s doctors and dietitians tell Gastric Bypass and Gastric Sleeve patients to concentrate on in the New Year?
+Three things: maintenance, maintenance and maintenance.

 Weight loss surgery is a tool, and just like any other tool, it needs to be used correctly for it to be effective in the long run.
 A few years after surgery, patients often feel like the weight will never come back.
 They may let their guard down and start to see weight slowly come back on.
 Others may have hit a plateau and have a few more pounds to go.
 While others have reached their goal weight and want long-term success.
 No matter what your situation, use the New Year as a way to recommit yourself to the tactics that you learned when you first began your weight loss surgery journey.